Akuli/python-tutorial/editor-setup.md

 2. Go to Editor at top.
 3. Change the indent width to 4 and select *Add spaces instead of tabs*.

+### GNU Emacs

+Emacs uses spaces with Python files by default.

 ### Mousepad

 1. Go to *Document* at the top, then *Tab Size*.